corda/corda/docs/source/corda-configuration-file.rst

 :certificateSigningService: Certificate Signing Server address.
 It is used by the certificate signing request utility to
     obtain SSL certificate.
 (See :doc:`permissioning` for more information.)

+:jvmArgs: An optional list of JVM args, as strings, which replace those inherited from the command line when launching via ``corda.jar``
+    only. e.g. ``jvmArgs = [ "-Xmx220m", "-Xms220m", "-XX:+UseG1GC" ]``

+:systemProperties: An optional map of additional system properties to be set when launching via ``corda.jar`` only.
+Keys and values
+    of the map should be strings. e.g. ``systemProperties = { visualvm.display.name = FooBar }``

+:jarDirs: An optional list of file system directories containing JARs to include in the classpath when launching via ``corda.jar`` only.
+    Each should be a string.
+Only the JARs in the directories are added, not the directories themselves.
+This is useful for including JDBC drivers and the like. e.g. ``jarDirs = [ 'lib' ]``

 :relay: If provided, the node will attempt to tunnel inbound connections via an external relay.
 The relay's address will be
     advertised to the network map service instead of the provided ``p2pAddress``.